jbakse/site_builder/content/strategy/index.md

 Many procedural systems have to answer a fundamental question: _Where should I put things?_

-This problem area shows up all the time: putting trees on an island, putting beads of water on glass, putting scratches on a spaceship.
+This problem shows up all the time: putting trees on an island, putting beads of water on glass, putting scratches on a spaceship.
 In these situations, it is important to control the placement carefully to achieve an appropriate look.
 Trees tend to grow in groups and in certain areas where the conditions are right.
 They don't tend to grow at high altitudes, in the water, or where there is no rain.
 Beads of water shouldn't overlap because when beads of water touch, they join into a bigger bead.
 Scratches are more likely on raised, exposed parts of the ship that might collide with debris.
 Each situation has different requirements, and depending on your approach, you can determine how planned, chaotic, random, natural, or mechanical the placement feels.

 The problems above are all specific instances of the general problem of arranging points.
 Below we'll look at several tactics for placing and moving points on a square.
 These tactics can be combined in different ways to generate a wide variety of arrangements.
 These tactics can help with planting trees, beading water, or banging up a spaceship.
 They could be adapted to arranging points on lines or in cubes or arranging events in time.
 You can find applications for these tactics in all areas of procedural generation any time you have things that need to be arranged.